MicrosoftDocs/customer-voice/cv-docs/manage-surveys.md

 ## Copy a survey

 You can create a copy of your survey in the same project or a different project in the same environment.
-Dynamics 365 Customer Voice gives the new survey the same name as the existing survey and appends `Copy`<!--Intentionally different from the name given when copying a project?--> to it.
+Dynamics 365 Customer Voice gives the new survey the same name as the existing survey and appends `Copy` to it.
 You can rename the survey if you want.

 **What's copied to the new survey?**